 4 large eggs, at room temperature

 In the bowl of a stand mixer with the paddle attachment, add the cocoa powder, flour, salt, baking soda, and sugar.
-Turn mixer on low speed and mix dry ingredients together.
-Add in the softened butter gradually, until it’s well incorporated into the dry ingredients and no lumps are visible.
+Turn mixer on low speed and allow it to mix for a couple minutes to help everything combine well (or sift the ingredients together).
+Add in the softened butter until it’s well incorporated into the dry ingredients and no lumps of butter are visible.

-In a separate bowl, whisk together the milk, eggs, and vanilla until well combined.
-Add this mixture to the dry ingredients in a slow stream, mixing until no dry ingredients are visible.
-Scrape down the bowl and mix for another 20 seconds.
+Next, add buttermilk, eggs, and vanilla together and whisk until well combined.
+Add wet ingredients to dry ingredients and mix until no dry ingredients are visible.
+Scrape down the bowl and beat for another 20 seconds.

 Cream Cheese Buttercream frosting

 It didn't take long when I started baking to realize that the most frequent complaint about buttercream icing was that it was "too sweet."
 I found that the tang from adding a bit of cream cheese added a bit of depth to the flavor and helped mute the 'overly sweet' taste of pure buttercream icing.
 Below is an adaptation of my mom's cream cheese frosting recipe!